NordVPN vs CyberGhost in Spain: Head-to-Head Comparison

 8. NordVPN vs CyberGhost in Spain: Servers in Countries

 Result: CyberGhost surpasses NordVPN in terms of available countries; NordVPN responds with its excellent server range.
 Thus, it is impossible to choose a winner here, and you won’t be complaining about servers if you go with either option.

-The server network is something that both NordVPN and CyberGhost are leading the industry by sheer numbers.
-The number of total servers is almost the same, over 5,400+ & 480 servers in Canada for NordVPN and 6,500+ & 486 servers in Canada for CyberGhost.
+The server network is something that both NordVPN vs CyberGhost in Spain are leading the industry by sheer numbers.
+The number of total servers is almost the same, over 5,400+ for NordVPN and 6,500+ for CyberGhost in Spain.